anhvir/c102/README.md

 ```
 where the element `x^k/k!`  is included in the sum if and only if `|x^k/k!| >= 1e-6`.
   * **Optional 3**: Choose the function to compute array's sum in **Optional 2** or the function in **Optional 3** and rewrite it as a *recursive function*.
   * **Optional 4:** Write a function that return the median of an `int` array.
+Make sure that you handle the duplicates correctly.

-  * Make sure you understand the concept of sorting and
+  * **Next, after you learnt about insertion sort:** Make sure you understand the concept of sorting and
  the insertion sort algorithm.
-To understand the latter, you can use program
+For illustration, you can use program
 [`insertion_sort.c`](./insertion_sort.c) and the data file
 [`int_array.txt`](./int_array.txt), which are a complete program
 and data for inputting an array and printing out
 the sorted array.
-The program also demonstrates how insertion works.
+The program also shows how insertion works.
 Use the program with
 ```bash
 gcc -Wall -o insertion_sort insertion_sort.c
 ./insertion_sort < int_array.txt